Raymond James Raises Procter & Gamble (NYSE:PG) Price Target to $175.00

-Procter & Gamble (NYSE:PG – Free Report) had its target price upped by Raymond James from $170.00 to $175.00 in a report released on Wednesday, Benzinga reports.
-The firm currently has an outperform rating on the stock.
+Procter & Gamble (NYSE:PG – Free Report) had its price target upped by Raymond James from $170.00 to $175.00 in a research report released on Wednesday, Benzinga reports.
+They currently have an outperform rating on the stock.

-A number of other equities analysts also recently issued reports on the stock.
-Jefferies Financial Group assumed coverage on shares of Procter & Gamble in a research note on Monday, November 13th.
-They set a buy rating and a $177.00 price objective on the stock.
-DZ Bank raised shares of Procter & Gamble from a sell rating to a hold rating and set a $155.00 target price for the company in a research note on Friday, October 20th.
-Wells Fargo & Company boosted their target price on shares of Procter & Gamble from $160.00 to $162.00 and gave the company an overweight rating in a report on Thursday, October 19th.
-Stifel Nicolaus reduced their price target on shares of Procter & Gamble from $161.00 to $151.00 and set a hold rating on the stock in a research note on Monday, October 16th.
-Finally, Sanford C. Bernstein dropped their price objective on shares of Procter & Gamble from $162.00 to $153.00 and set a market perform rating on the stock in a research report on Thursday, October 12th.
-Seven investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of Moderate Buy and a consensus price target of $166.76.
+Several other research firms also recently issued reports on PG.
+Sanford C. Bernstein reduced their price target on shares of Procter & Gamble from $162.00 to $153.00 and set a market perform rating for the company in a research report on Thursday, October 12th.
+DZ Bank raised shares of Procter & Gamble from a sell rating to a hold rating and set a $155.00 price target for the company in a research report on Friday, October 20th.
+Stifel Nicolaus reduced their price target on shares of Procter & Gamble from $161.00 to $151.00 and set a hold rating for the company in a research report on Monday, October 16th.
+Jefferies Financial Group began coverage on shares of Procter & Gamble in a research report on Monday, November 13th.
+They issued a buy rating and a $177.00 price target for the company.
+Finally, JPMorgan Chase & Co. reduced their price target on shares of Procter & Gamble from $169.00 to $162.00 and set an overweight rating for the company in a research report on Thursday, January 18th.
+Six analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
+Based on data from MarketBeat.com, Procter & Gamble presently has an average rating of Moderate Buy and an average target price of $166.76.

-Procter & Gamble (NYSE:PG – Get Free Report) last posted its quarterly earnings data on Tuesday, January 23rd.
-The company reported $1.84 earnings per share for the quarter, topping analysts’ consensus estimates of $1.70 by $0.14.
+Procter & Gamble (NYSE:PG – Get Free Report) last released its quarterly earnings data on Tuesday, January 23rd.
+The company reported $1.84 earnings per share for the quarter, beating the consensus estimate of $1.70 by $0.14.
+The company had revenue of $21.44 billion during the quarter, compared to analyst estimates of $21.48 billion.
 Procter & Gamble had a net margin of 17.60% and a return on equity of 33.89%.
-The company had revenue of $21.44 billion for the quarter, compared to analyst estimates of $21.48 billion.
-During the same period in the prior year, the company posted $1.59 EPS.
-The firm’s revenue for the quarter was up 3.2% on a year-over-year basis.
-On average, sell-side analysts forecast that Procter & Gamble will post 6.44 earnings per share for the current fiscal year.
+Procter & Gamble’s revenue for the quarter was up 3.2% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $1.59 EPS.
+As a group, sell-side analysts anticipate that Procter & Gamble will post 6.44 EPS for the current year.

 Procter & Gamble Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, February 15th.
-Shareholders of record on Friday, January 19th will be issued a dividend of $0.9407 per share.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, February 15th.
+Investors of record on Friday, January 19th will be issued a $0.9407 dividend.
+This represents a $3.76 dividend on an annualized basis and a dividend yield of 2.41%.
 The ex-dividend date is Thursday, January 18th.
-This represents a $3.76 dividend on an annualized basis and a dividend yield of 2.41%.
-Procter & Gamble’s dividend payout ratio (DPR) is 62.98%.
+Procter & Gamble’s dividend payout ratio (DPR) is currently 62.98%.

 Procter & Gamble Company Profile